-Children's exposure to family, domestic and sexual violence adversely affects their future health, wellbeing, education, relationships and housing outcomes.(1) Currently, there is no comprehensive data on children's experiences of violence and no national report on the causes of death for all Australian children under the age of 18.(2)
+Children's experiences of family, domestic and sexual violence adversely affect their future health, wellbeing, education, relationships and housing outcomes.
+(1) Currently, there is no comprehensive data on children's experiences of violence and no national report on the causes of death for all Australian children under the age of 18.(2)

-children are exposed to domestic violence.(3)
+experience domestic violence.(3)

-The following statistics are the current as of December 2023.
+The following statistics are current as of December 2023.